 The increase in expected inflation and nominal term premia give rise to an increase in long-term nominal yields around large negative proposal days.
 The average daily change in the 10-year nominal yield is 0.38 bps, with a cumulative increase of 4.33% on these days.
 Interestingly, Fed policy imputed a secular downward drift to long-term bond yields over this period (Hillenbrand, 2021).
 The cumulative change of the 10-year nominal yield on FOMC meeting days is -3.18%, effectively offsetting the cumulative effect of large negative proposals.
-Most of the FOMC-induced yield changes accelerated after the Fed's large-scale asset purchases at the start of the Financial Crisis in 2008, suggesting that the Fed may have been leaning against the fiscal wind.
+Most of the FOMC-induced yield changes accelerated after the Fed's large-scale asset purchases at the start of the Financial Crisis in 2008, suggesting that the Fed may have been leaning against the fiscal wind.1

 We use the intertemporal government budget identity to relate changes in Treasury values around large negative proposals to cash flow news about the individual proposal in the cost release, cash flow news about aggregate surpluses (excluding the proposal), and government discount rate news.
-We provide evidence that large negative proposal days can be predicted using the text in the proposal's summary when introduced (usually available 150 days before the cost release) and that these days are not correlated with bond pricing factors.
+We consider the possibility that the cost estimates contain news beyond the cash flows of the individual proposal and could also reveal the aggregate fiscal stance.
+Revisions in the fiscal stance could generate Treasury responses through the aggregate government surplus news and discount rate components.